 As Twitter spirals into an uncertain future, millions look for a Twitter replacement.

 Twitter may still be incredibly popular, but it is more annoying than ever.
-Questionable verification process, awful timeline changes, drama after drama…it’s all a bit much.
+The questionable verification process, awful timeline changes, drama after drama…it’s all a bit much.
 Twitter may remain a social media king for years to come, but some users want out of the kingdom.
 The problem is finding a viable Twitter replacement.

 That’s why we’re here to help.
 We looked at some of the internet’s favorite Twitter replacement sites in order to find the best one.
 While we didn’t find an undisputed winner, we did find several Twitter replacement sites worth at least a quick look.